 Who should tell the children?

-Be aware though, that how you discuss it will be influenced by the way you feel about your Parkinson’s – you may need support with your diagnosis before you are ready to tell them or you may need other family members around at the time.
+If you’re a parent with Parkinson’s, it would be best if your children hear the news from you and your partner (if you have one).
+Be aware, though, that how you discuss it will be influenced by the way you feel about your Parkinson’s – you may need support with your diagnosis before you’re ready to tell them or you may need other family members around at the time.

-If you are a grandparent with Parkinson’s, you may wish to tell your grandchildren yourself or tell them with their parents around too.
+If you’re a grandparent with Parkinson’s, you may wish to tell your grandchildren yourself or tell them with their parents around too.
 Alternatively, you may think it’s best for the children’s parents to break the news, and you speak to them afterwards.

 When is a good time to tell the children?

-There’s probably no such thing as a ‘perfect’ time, but it’s helpful to think ahead about when and where could be a good opportunity.
+There’s usually no such thing as the perfect time, but it’s helpful to think ahead about when and where could be a good opportunity.

-Try not to think of talking to your children about your Parkinson’s as a ‘one-off’ event.
-Think about it as an on-going conversation – there is no rush to tell them everything in one go.
+Try not to think of talking to your children about your Parkinson’s as a one-off event.
+Think about it as an ongoing conversation – there’s no rush to tell them everything in one go.

-As your Parkinson’s progresses, and as your child gets older, you’ll need to talk about different aspects of your Parkinson’s.
-Starting the conversation as openly as possible will help children feel that it’s OK to talk about your condition as time goes on.
+As your Parkinson’s progresses, and as your child gets older, you’ll need to talk about different aspects of your condition.
+Starting the conversation as openly as possible will help children feel that it’s OK to talk about your Parkinson’s as time goes on.